RedisLabs/redislabs-docs/content/connect/architecture.md

 - The Debezium Source Connector requires read access to the source database, including related secrets

-- Redis Connect CLI requires a certificates needed to connect to the Redis Enterprise cluster
+- Redis Connect CLI requires any certificates needed to connect to the Redis Enterprise cluster

-    In order to run the `create` command, Redis Connect CLI the credentials of a privileged user.
+    In order to run the `create` command, Redis Connect CLI requires the credentials of a privileged user.
 These credentials are not cached or stored

 There are several ways to provide required credentials and certificates: